kayleegeorge/kayleegeorge.github.io/_posts/2025-09-11-jax-ray-tracing.md

 This tutorial has four parts (each covers a few chapters from the Ray Tracing in One Weekend) and ultimately builds up to the iconic Ray Tracer image.
 I also made the code available in this [Colab](https://colab.research.google.com/drive/1A5afhu5yGbXSaUFWWFPHotGMWy6Ao1DN?usp=sharing) if you want to follow along there or make any modifications/extensions.

+_*Note: There are some parts in this post where I skip over going through certain redundant code snippets — particularly whenever I need to use a new `trace_pixel` or `render` function.
+You can see the full implementations in Colab._

 <br/>